Clean energy, sustainable jobs and a greener future for us all

-Offshore Wind Power Limited is a consortium formed by Macquarie’s Green Investment Group (GIG), TotalEnergies and Scottish developer Renewable Infrastructure Development Group (RIDG).
-Together they have submitted a proposal to the Crown Estate Scotland’s offshore wind leasing round (ScotWind) to develop the N1 plan option area west of Orkney.
+Offshore Wind Power Limited (OWPL), is a joint venture formed by Macquarie’s Green Investment Group (GIG), TotalEnergies and Scottish developer Renewable Infrastructure Development Group (RIDG).
+OWPL has been successful in Crown Estate Scotland’s offshore wind leasing round (ScotWind) and offered the option (ScotWind) to develop the N1 plan option area west of Orkney.

 TotalEnergies is a broad energy company and one of the largest offshore operators on the UK continental shelf.
 It develops and operates renewable projects worldwide and aims to be a global player in the energy transition.
 In Scotland, it has a majority stake in the 1,140 MW Seagreen 1 offshore wind farm off the east coast of Scotland, which is currently under construction.

 RIDG is a Scottish offshore wind developer with decades of sector experience.
 It has been working closely with local and national stakeholders since 2016 to bring forward well-considered proposals into the ScotWind leasing process.
 RIDG draws on the strengths of established and emerging suppliers to deliver projects safely and effectively.